uccross/uccross.github.io/projects.md

 ### Kaniko support

-  - **Topics**: `docker`, `image caching`
+  - **Topics**: `docker`, `container images`
   - **Skills**: Bash, Docker
   - **Difficulty**: High
+  * **Mentor**: Ivo Jimenez <mailto:ivotron@ucsc.edu>

-[Kaniko](https://github.com/GoogleContainerTools/kaniko) is a tool that makes it possible to maintain a cache of docker images to speed up the build of images in scenarios where the Docker cache is cold (e.g. in CI systems).
+[Kaniko](https://github.com/GoogleContainerTools/kaniko) is a tool that makes it possible to build docker images without root privileges.
+The Kaniko builder runs inside a docker container as a normal container and pushes images directly to a container registry.
+In addition, it can be used to speed up the build of images in scenarios where the Docker cache is cold (e.g. in CI systems).

 This project consists of adding support for Kaniko in Popper.
 The main idea is to expose a `--kaniko` flag that enables the use of Kaniko